Forcing Balance: A Wild and Crazy Road

 • Girl Meets Road

-I'm working from a different city every day, traveling the country in my Roadtrek 170.
-See where I am now at Girl Meets Road.
+In 2013, I worked from a different city (or truck stop or campground) every day, traveling the country in my Roadtrek 170 and documented it all at Girl Meets Road.

 • Archives